marcucgol/ssr/README.md

    ```
    The web interface will be available at <http://localhost:2500>.
    Buttons on the main page let you upload new objects, edit `NLSR.xlsx` or `TEP.xlsx`, and download the combined Excel file.
+   The upload page shows a collapsible tree of the `Объекты` folder so you can create or remove directories and files visually.

 4. **Optional SSH access**